NREL/OpenStudio-user-documentation/docs/next_steps/sketchup_plugin_interface.md

 This tool can function similarly to the Open OpenStudio Model tool.
 If you import an entire model, your current model is closed and a new one loaded.
 When you import an OSM model and then save the OSM model, you will be prompted for a new file name.
 This prevents you from accidentally overwriting your original file.
 <br></br>
 The Import OpenStudio Model tool can also be used to import additional content into your model.
-In this import workflow your OSM model stays open and the import tool adds content from a previously saved OSM file (see the Import dialoag image above.)
+In this import workflow your OSM model stays open and the import tool adds content from a previously saved OSM file (see the Import dialog image above.)
 Content types that can be imported from an OSM file follow:
 <p> - Constructions (including construction sets, constructions, and materials)</p>
 <p> - Schedules</p>
 <p> - Space loads</p>